4. Pick Up Your Adopt-A-Drain Kit

 5. Monitor and Clean Your Drain

 Once a month you should check on your drain and ensure that it is clear of debris and trash.
-You can monitor the drain for any pollutants, damage, or odors and report these issues to CMSWS by calling 3-1-1.
-Additionally, reminders will be sent out by Storm Water Services before forecasted heavy rains so that volunteers can ensure the drain(s) are free of debris so rain can quickly enter the drain.
+You can monitor the storm drain for any pollutants, damage, or odors and report these issues to CMSWS by calling 3-1-1.
+Additionally, reminders will be sent out by Storm Water Services before forecasted heavy rains so that volunteers can ensure the storm drain(s) are free of debris so rain can quickly enter the drain.